 Would you like to create an interactive form to capture leads on your WordPress website?
 With our Lead Forms addon, you’ll be able to create a form that allows users to progress one step at a time while filling out your form.

-In this tutorial, we’ll show how to install and use the Lead Forms addon in WPForms.
+This tutorial will show you how to install and use the Lead Forms addon in WPForms.

-Requirements: You’ll need the Pro license level or higher to access the Lead Forms addon.
+- You’ll need the Pro license level or higher to access the Lead Forms addon

 What Are Lead Forms?